Scienxe/udacity-catalog/README.md

 3. Obtain a client_secrets.json file for the new web app and put it in the same directory as catalog.py.
 [Note: in real app deployments, client_secrets.json should not be in a location accessible to the outside world.]
+4. In templates/login.html, change the data-clientid value on line 11 to the one obtained from Step 2 above.
-4. In the directory where catalog.py lives, run the following at a command prompt:
+5. In the directory where catalog.py lives, run the following at a command prompt:

         $ python database_setup.py
         $ python database_populate.py
         $ python catalog.py
-5. Point a browser at http://localhost:8000/
+6. Point a browser at http://localhost:8000/

 ## Features
 OAUTH2 login is provided through Google.
 Facebook login is not supported because